secar600/secar-documents/source/vacuum_system.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To vent the Wien filter chambers:
+[Fernando: you have an "open RV-D1612" step in this procedure that I don't see - is that the pneumatic valve?]

 - Close the up- and downstream beamline gate valves that separate the filter from the rest of the beamline.
-- Turn OFF the high voltage on each electrode and both the high voltage power supplies (this assumes that you are a Wien filter operator, in which case, you should know how to do this). **If you are not a Wien filter operator, ask SECAR device physicist, Fernando Montes or Ken Schrock to do this step.**
-- Turn OFF the dipole magnet if it is running (this assumes that you are a Wien filter operator, in which case, you should know how to do this). **If you are not a Wien filter operator, ask SECAR device physicist, Fernando Montes or Ken Schrock to do this step.**
+- If the Wien filter high voltage or the Wien filter dipole magnet are on, **ask an authorized Wien Filter Operator to turn them off** (see FRIB-M41600-PR-001005).
 - Close the cryo gate valve:

     - :code:`SCR_BTS35:GV_D1580` for Wien filter 1.